heykayla/my-writing/tutorials/tutorial-create-and-customize-your-dev-account.md

 ## Create a DEV account

-To get started, go to the DEV webiste in your browser.
+To get started, go to the DEV website in your browser.

 **Note:** DEV also allows users to sign up with their Apple ID, Forem, or Twitter account.
 You are welcome to choose a different third-party application.
 The steps for creating a DEV account with a different third-party application are similar.